 1515 Market St.

 Philadelphia, PA 19102

-Formed by the Supreme Court, the Judicial Independence Commission is dedicated to fostering a better understanding of the role of the courts.
+Formed by the Supreme Court, the Pennsylvania Commission on Judicial Independence is dedicated to fostering a better understanding of the role of the courts.
 Created in response to a nationwide pattern of attacks on the courts and judicial rulings, the commission raises public awareness of the importance of a strong, independent judiciary in a free society.
 It promotes the teaching of civics and monitors threats on judicial independence in Pennsylvania and around the nation.
-The commission is comprised of 11 members who are appointed by the Supreme Court.
-Members include state and federal judges, law professors and lawyers.
+The commission is comprised of 10 members who are appointed by the Supreme Court.
+Current members include state and federal judges, law professors, lawyers and the public.